Early Career Research Grant Program

 2025 Call for Applications

-Target Applicant: A full-time faculty member or post-doctoral researcher affiliated with a university, who has received their Ph.D. degrees in Strategic Management or other relevant disciplines within 4 years of the start of the funding cycle.
-All applicants must also be a current member of the Strategic Management Society.
+Target Applicant: Strategy scholars who have received their Ph.D. degrees in Strategic Management or other relevant disciplines within 4 years of the start of the funding cycle.

 Funding & Key Terms: Grants of up to US$15,000 to support direct research expenses such as data collection and research assistance.
 No institutional overhead will be paid.